 Our general and administrative expenses have consisted primarily of salaries and other costs for employees serving in executive, finance, business development, and business operations functions, as well as professional fees associated with legal and accounting services, and costs associated with patents and patent applications for our intellectual property.
-In addition, during 2013 and early 2014, we established our core commercial organization that will help us prepare for the planned future launch of pimavanserin.
-We expect our general and administrative expenses to increase in future periods to support our planned development and commercial activities for pimavanserin and other product candidates.
+In addition, during 2013 and early 2014, we hired the senior leadership of our commercial organization.
+This team is currently preparing for and, upon approval, will manage the future launch of NUPLAZID.
+We plan to hire a commercial sales force to coincide with an approval of NUPLAZID, if any.
+In addition to building our commercial capabilities, we are expanding our existing infrastructure to support the planned launch and commercialization of NUPLAZID, including commercial level manufacturing, medical affairs, quality control and compliance capabilities.
+We expect our general and administrative expenses to increase in future periods to support activities associated with our preparation for, and planned launch of, NUPLAZID and our further development of pimavanserin in indications other than Parkinson's disease psychosis and the potential development of other product candidates.